m1212e/easy-rpc/README.md

 | -ls         | runs the transpiler with [-w] and the language server on stdio |

 ## License
-easy-rpc is licensed unter (Apache 2.0 with the Commons Clause)[https://github.com/m1212e/easy-rpc/blob/main/LICENSE].
+easy-rpc is licensed unter [Apache 2.0 with the Commons Clause](https://github.com/m1212e/easy-rpc/blob/main/LICENSE).
 By contributing to easy-rpc you agree that your contribution will be licensed under its license.